autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 #### perform slashing tasks

-For each fault the performs slashing over faulty validators at the end of an epoch.
+For each fault the protocol performs slashing over faulty validators at the end of an epoch.

 How it works: